Leslie S. Richards, Acting Secretary, Department of Transportation

 Important: Any vehicle which is currently registered MUST have insurance (financial responsibility).
 Customers should always surrender

-If a customer transfers their plate after 30 days of the cancellation, credit will start from the date the plate was transferred.
+If a customer transfers their registration plate after 30 days of the cancellation, credit will start from the date the registration plate was transferred.

-The suspension is imposed against the vehicle, not the plate.
+The suspension is imposed against the vehicle, not the registration plate.

 The customer has the right to appeal the registration suspension within 30 days of the mail date of the official notice.
 They cannot